crimethinc/website/README.md

 **PUBLIC DOMAIN**

-Your heart is as free as the air you breathe. <br>
+Your heart is as free as the air you breathe. \\
 The ground you stand on is liberated territory.

 In legal text, **CrimethInc. website** is dedicated to the public domain